General Information About Bladder Cancer

-- Possible signs of bladder cancer include blood in the urine or pain during urination.
+- Signs and symptoms of bladder cancer include blood in the urine and pain during urination.

 - Tests that examine the urine, vagina, or rectum are used to help detect (find) and diagnose bladder cancer.

 - Certain factors affect prognosis (chance of recovery) and treatment options.

 The bladder is a hollow organ in the lower part of the abdomen.
 It is shaped like a small balloon and has a muscular wall that allows it to get larger or smaller.
 The bladder stores urine until it is passed out of the body.
 Urine is the liquid waste that is made by the kidneys when they clean the blood.
 They take out waste products and make urine.
 The urine passes from each kidney through a long tube called a ureter into the bladder.
 The bladder holds the urine until it passes through the urethra and leaves the body.

 cell carcinoma: Cancer that begins in cells in the innermost tissue layer of the bladder.
 These cells are able to stretch when the bladder is full and shrink when it is emptied.
 Most bladder cancers begin in the transitional cells.
 Transitional cell carcinoma can be low-grade or high-grade: